-With the written permission of the program director, students may repeat graduate courses for which they received grades of "C+" or lower.
+With the written permission of the Assistant Dean for Graduate Programs, MBA and MAcc students may repeat graduate courses for which they received grades of "C+" or lower.
 Both grades will appear on the student's transcript, but only the second grade will count in the GPA.